perladvent/perldotcom/content/article/_pub_1999_09_refererents.md

 {
-   "categories" : "development",
+   "draft" : null,
-   "title" : "Bless My Referents",
    "authors" : [
       "damian-conway"
    ],
-   "thumbnail" : null,
+   "description" : " Introduction Damian Conway is the author of the newly released Object Oriented Perl, the first of a new series of Perl books from Manning.
+Object-oriented programming in Perl is easy.
+Forget the heavy theory and the sesquipedalian jargon: classes...", "slug" : "/pub/1999/09/refererents.html",
+   "title" : "Bless My Referents",
    "image" : null,
+   "categories" : "development",
    "date" : "1999-09-16T00:00:00-08:00",
-   "description" : " Introduction Damian Conway is the author of the newly released Object Oriented Perl, the first of a new series of Perl books from Manning.
-Object-oriented programming in Perl is easy.
-Forget the heavy theory and the sesquipedalian jargon: classes...", "draft" : null,
+   "thumbnail" : null,
-   "tags" : [],
+   "tags" : []
-   "slug" : "/pub/1999/09/refererents.html"
 }

 ### Introduction

-*Damian Conway is the author of the newly released [Object Oriented Perl](/pub/p/Object_Oriented_Perl), the first of a new series of Perl books from Manning.*
+*Damian Conway is the author of the newly released [Object Oriented Perl](https://www.manning.com/books/object-oriented-perl), the first of a new series of Perl books from Manning.*

 Object-oriented programming in Perl is easy.
 Forget the heavy theory and the sesquipedalian jargon: classes in Perl are just regular packages, objects are just variables, methods are just subroutines.
 The syntax and semantics are a little different from regular Perl, but the basic building blocks are completely familiar.